franciscolaport/A-Prototype-of-EEG-System-for-IoT/README.md

 Different feature extraction methods can be configured/compared as well as different window sizes.

+Related dataset to this study can be found at: https://zenodo.org/records/10423897

 [1] Laport, F., Dapena, A., Castro, P. M., Vazquez-Araujo, F. J., & Iglesia, D. (2020).
 A prototype of EEG system for IoT.
 International journal of neural systems, 30(07), 2050018.
 DOI: https://doi.org/10.1142/S0129065720500185